United States Maritime Administration: Maritime Academies

 Students at these academies can graduate with appropriate United States Coast Guard licenses (Mate or Engineer) if they choose to take the Coast Guard License exam.
 They may become commissioned reserve officers in any branch of the service when graduating from USMMA or a ROTC scholarship from one of the other maritime schools.

 Subsidies

 The Maritime Subsidy Board negotiates contracts for ship construction and grants operating-differential subsidies to shipping companies.

 Maritime Security Program

 The Maritime Administrator is vested with the residual powers of the Director of the National Shipping Authority, which was established in 1951 to organize and direct emergency merchant marine operations.

-The Maritime Security Program (MSP) authorizes MARAD to enter into contracts with U.S.-flag commercial ship owners to provide service during times of war or national emergencies.
+The Maritime Security Act of 1996 created the Maritime Security Program (MSP) authorizes MARAD to enter into contracts with U.S.-flag commercial ship owners to provide service during times of war or national emergencies.
 As of 2007, ten companies have signed contracts providing the MSP with a reserve of sixty cargo vessels.
+The MSP is the largest source for Department of Defense surge fleet.